wrench-project/wrench/doc/source/wrench_101.rst

 implementing using the :ref:`WRENCH Developer
 API <developer-api>`.

-The example in ``examples/action_api/bare-metal-bag-of-actions`` does this as follows:
+The example in ``examples/action_api/multi-action-multi-job`` does this as follows:

 .. code:: cpp

-   auto wms = simulation->add(new wrench::TwoTasksAtATimeExecutionController(num_tasks, baremetal_service, storage_service, "UserHost"));
+   auto wms = simulation->add(new wrench::MultiActionMultiJobController(baremetal_service, cloud_service, storage_service_1, storage_service_2, "UserHost"));

-This creates an execution controller and passes to its constructor a number of tasks to execute, the compute service to use, the storage service to use, and the host on which it is supposed to execute.
-Class ``wrench::TwoTasksAtATimeExecutionController`` is of course provided with the example.
+This creates an execution controller and passes to its constructor the services created before, and the host on which it is supposed to execute.
+Class ``wrench::MultiActionMultiJobController`` is of course provided with the example.
 See the :ref:`WRENCH 102 <wrench-102-header>` page for information on how to implement an execution controller.

 One important question is how to specify an *application workload* and tell the execution controller to execute it.
-This is completely up to the developer, and in this example the execution controller is simply given a number of tasks and then creates files, file read actions, file write actions, and compute actions to be executed as part of various jobs (see the implementation of ``wrench::TwoTasksAtATimeExecutionController``).
+This is completely up to the developer, and in this example the execution controller creates a different number of tasks to creates files, file read actions, file write actions, and compute actions to be executed as part of various jobs (see the implementation of ``wrench::MultiActionMultiJobController``).
 All the examples in the ``examples/action_api`` directory do this in different ways. *However*, many users are interested in **workflow applications**, for this reason, WRENCH provides a :cpp:class:`wrench::Workflow` class that has member functions